mjlyons/webcoder/README.md

 edit code hosted on another server (DigitalOcean, AWS, etc.).
 Instead, wouldn't it be nice if you could just visit a webpage and write some code?

+## Features

+* Edit code on another computer, VM, or AWS/DigitalOcean instance without latency issues
+* All you need is a web browser to edit code - just an iPad and wireless keyboard works
+* Self-hosted, open source, and free
+* Authentication - you wouldn't want anyone editing your code!
+* Fast File Search (Ctrl-P) - open a file anywhere in your source tree quickly
+* Folder browser sidebar
+* Code formatting and syntax highlighting (from the Ace editor) for many languages

 ## Install instructions

 * [Install Node 4 or higher](https://nodejs.org/en/) if you haven't already